-- " Consider the likely impact of your activities on flora and fauna at the Airport, and - " Take all reasonable and practicable measures to ensure that those activities don't impact adversely on the flora and fauna at the Airport. - " Advise the NTA Environment Manager on 8920 1820 if you propose to remove or prune any trees adjacent to your premises. - " Confer with the NTA Environment Manager to identify plant species suitable for use on the Airport if you intend to landscape your premises.
+- " Consider the likely impact of your activities on flora and fauna at the Airport, and - " Take all reasonable and practicable measures to ensure that those activities don't impact adversely on the flora and fauna at the Airport. - " Advise the NTA Environment Manager on 8920 1820 if you propose to remove or prune any trees adjacent to your premises. - " Report any native wildlife that requires relocation from your premises. - " Confer with the NTA Environment

+Manager to identify plan species suistable for use on the Airport if you intend to landscape your premises.